With all the benefits creatine is known for, some people have experienced tiredness associated with its supplementation.

 This means you’re likely working harder and expending more energy than you were prior to taking creatine.
 If you aren’t consuming enough calories to support this, you could be left feeling tired.

-With the ability to work harder during your workouts, you will be placing increased energy demands on your body.
+With the ability to work harder during your workouts, you will place increased energy demands on your body.

-So, if you’re using creatine and in an intentional calorie deficit to drop body fat at the same time, you may be creating too much of a calorie deficit and not getting in enough food and energy, leaving you feeling lethargic and tired.
+So, if you’re using creatine and in an intentional calorie deficit to drop body fat simultaneously, you may be creating too much of a calorie deficit and not getting enough food and energy, leaving you feeling lethargic and tired.

 Training: Has Your Training Output Increased?

-Creatine has been shown to improve high intensity exercise performance leading to greater training adaptations.
-Studies also evidence it supports the development of lean muscle mass.
+Creatine has been shown to improve high-intensity exercise performance, leading to greater training adaptations.
+Studies also support the development of lean muscle mass.

-So, you’re creatine supplementation is supporting changes in your muscles enabling you to push yourself harder during workouts and achieve:
+So, your creatine supplementation is supporting changes in your muscles, enabling you to push yourself harder during workouts and achieve the following:

 Dosage: How Much Creatine Are You Taking?

-In instances where you are consuming creatine in higher doses and its having an impact on your guts, your body could be losing nutrients through aggressive poop sessions and fighting to repair itself.
-If this is happening regularly, then it could also be affecting your energy levels.
+In instances where you are consuming creatine in higher doses and it’s having an impact on your guts, your body could be losing nutrients through aggressive poop sessions and fighting to repair itself.

 Should You Stop Taking Creatine If You’re Getting Tired?

-- Check your water intake to ensure you are adequately hydrating.
-You want to make sure you are getting in enough water to support your creatine use and your usual body functions.
-Try incorporating a glass of water on waking, before and after meals and snacks and sipping on it consistently when working out.
+• Check your water intake to ensure you are adequately hydrating.
+You want to ensure you get enough water to support your creatine use and your usual body functions.
+Try incorporating a glass of water on waking, before and after meals and snacks, and sipping it consistently when working out.

-- Review your supplement regime.
-If your creatine comes from a hybrid supplement or is being mixed with another supplement containing ingredients like caffeine, you can either try taking creatine in isolation or you could cycle your pre workout to give your body a break from the stimulants.
+• Review your supplement regime.
+Suppose your creatine comes from a hybrid supplement or is mixed with another supplement containing ingredients like caffeine.
+In that case, you can take creatine in isolation or cycle your pre-workout to give your body a break from the stimulants.

-- Look at your supplement regime in its entirety, because there could be a cumulative effect of certain ingredients across many supplements affecting your energy levels.
+• Look at your supplement regime because certain ingredients could have a cumulative effect across many supplements affecting your energy levels.

-- Pay attention to how much creatine you’re consuming and how your body is feeling.
+• Pay attention to how much creatine you consume and how your body feels.
 Research has shown daily servings of 3-5g of creatine will deliver sustained results.
-There isn’t any benefit to smashing down tonnes of creatine daily, because whatever you don’t need you excrete.
-Don’t be wasteful and don’t put any pressure on your body to process something unnecessarily.
+There isn’t any benefit to smashing down tonnes of creatine daily because whatever you don’t need, you excrete.
+Don’t be wasteful, and don’t unnecessarily pressure your body to process something.

-If you’re feeling confused or still without answers, particularly around sustained tiredness or fatigue, consult with a health professional.
+Consult with a health professional if you’re feeling confused or still without answers, particularly around sustained tiredness or fatigue.

 Does The Brand of Creatine Matter When It Comes To Feeling Tired?

-Generally speaking, the brand of creatine you’re using isn’t likely to matter when trying to understand why you’re feeling tired taking it.
+Generally speaking, the brand of creatine you’re using isn’t likely to matter when trying to understand why you’re tired.

 What you should focus on instead is the ingredients of your creatine supplement.
-It is important the ingredients in your supplements are good quality and have been studied for their safety and efficacy.
+The ingredients in your supplements must be of good quality and have been studied for their safety and efficacy.

-- The ingredient panel may also cite, ‘Creapure’, this is the main brand of creatine monohydrate used in the majority of reputable creatine supplements.
+• The ingredient panel may also cite, ‘Creapure’, the main brand of creatine monohydrate used in most reputable creatine supplements.

 For hybrid creatine supplements, like pre-workout with creatine: